tonysm/bootcamp.turbo-laravel.com/resources/docs/installation.md

 npm run dev
 ```

-And that's it, actually.
+And that's it!
 Get to the Dashboard page, open the DevTools, go to the Console tab, type `Turbo` there and hit enter.
 You should see that the global Turbo object is there, which means Turbo was successfully installed!

 ![Turbo Installed](/images/turbo-installed.png)

-Turbo is successfully installed!

 ## Importmap Laravel and TailwindCSS Laravel

-To get things more interesting, let's install an alternative frontend setup that doesn't require having Node.js and NPM locally.
+To get things more interesting, let's install an alternative frontend setup that doesn't require having Node and NPM locally.
 We could stick with Vite, but I found it's hot code replacement feature not that great when working with Turbo.
 Feel free to skip this part of the tutorial if you want to keep using Vite.

 We'll use [Importmap Laravel](https://github.com/tonysm/importmap-laravel) to handle the JS side of things: